AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/dispatcher/cdn-credentials-authentication.md

 * Authenticatoren: hiermee kunt u een type token of referentie declareren.
 Dit is in dit geval een Edge-sleutel.
 Het bevat de volgende eigenschappen:
    * name - a descriptive string.
    * type - moet `edge` zijn.
-   * edgeKey1 - de waarde van *x-AEM-Edge-Zeer belangrijk*, die a [ Cloud Manager moet verwijzen geheim-type milieuvariabele ](/help/operations/config-pipeline.md#secret-env-vars).
+   * edgeKey1 - de waarde van *x-AEM-Edge-Sleutel*, die a [ Cloud Manager moet verwijzen geheim-type milieuvariabele ](/help/operations/config-pipeline.md#secret-env-vars).
 Selecteer Alle voor het veld Toegepaste service.
 Men adviseert dat de waarde (bijvoorbeeld, `${{CDN_EDGEKEY_052824}}`) op de dag wijst het werd toegevoegd.
    * edgeKey2 - die voor de omwenteling van geheimen wordt gebruikt, die in [ wordt beschreven het roteren geheimen sectie ](#rotating-secrets) hieronder.
 Definieer het op dezelfde manier als edgeKey1.
 Minstens een van `edgeKey1` en `edgeKey2` moet worden gedeclareerd.
 <!--   * OnFailure - defines the action, either `log` or `block`, when a request doesn't match either `edgeKey1` or `edgeKey2`.
 For `log`, request processing will continue, while `block` will serve a 403 error.
 The `log` value is useful when testing a new token on a live site since you can first confirm that the CDN is correctly accepting the new token before changing to `block` mode; it also reduces the chance of lost connectivity between the customer CDN and the Adobe CDN, as a result of an incorrect configuration. -->
 * Regels: hiermee kunt u aangeven welke van de authenticatoren moeten worden gebruikt en of dit voor de publicatie- en/of voorvertoningslaag is.
 Het omvat: